Privacy Policy

 9. What happens to your data if Dr Shortland dies unexpectedly?

-We are committed to reviewing our policy and good practice annually.
-Changes and updates to the Privacy Policy will be available on the website.
+We are committed to reviewing this policy annually.
+Updates will be published on our website.